ppy/osu-wiki/news/2021-08-23-summer-tf-fanart-contest-results.md

 ![](https://assets.ppy.sh/contests/133/header-winner.jpg)

-Over five thousand individual voters had their say, and we now finally have our winners for the Summer 2021 Track and Field Fanart Contest!
+Over five thousand individual voters had their say, and we finally have our winners for the Summer 2021 Track and Field Fanart Contest!

 What a contest it was, with **80** brave contenders putting their creations forth for approval from the masses with only **10** votes each to go around — certainly no small feat for any artist, no matter how experienced they might be!
 A huge thank you to everyone who participated!